-Guide for use: A person may have more than one Given name.
+A person may have more than one Given name.
 All given names should be recorded.

 The agency or establishment should record the person's full given name(s) on their information systems.

-National Community Services Data Dictionary specific: In instances where there is uncertainty about which name to record for a person living in a remote Aboriginal or Torres Strait Islander community, Centrelink follows the practice of recording the Indigenous person's name as it is first provided to Centrelink.
-In situations where proof of identity is required, the name is recorded on a majority of the higher point scoring documents that are produced as proof of identity.
-National Health Data Dictionary specific: Each individual Given name should have a Given name sequence number associated with it.
+National Community Services Data Dictionary specific:

+In instances where there is uncertainty about which name to record for a person living in a remote Aboriginal or Torres Strait Islander community, Centrelink follows the practice of recording the Indigenous person's name as it is first provided to Centrelink.
+In situations where proof of identity is required, the name is that recorded on a majority of the higher point scoring documents that are produced as proof of identity.

+National Health Data Dictionary specific:

+Each individual Given name should have a Given name sequence number associated with it.

 Health care establishments may record given names (first and other given names) in one field or several fields.
 This metadata item definition applies regardless of the format of data recording.

 A full history of names is to be retained.

-Collection methods: This metadata item should be recorded for all clients.
+This metadata item should be recorded for all clients.

 Given name(s) should be recorded in the format preferred by the person.
-The format should be the same as that indicated by the person (e.g. written on a form) or in the same format as that printed on an identification card, such as Medicare card, to ensure consistent collection of name data.
-It is acknowledged that some people use more than one given name
+The format should be the same as that indicated by the person (for example written on a form) or in the same format as that printed on an identification card, such as Medicare card, to ensure consistent collection of name data.

-(e.g. formal name, birth name, nick name or shortened name, or tribal name) depending on the circumstances.
+It is acknowledged that some people use more than one given name (for example formal name, birth name, nickname or shortened name, or tribal name) depending on the circumstances.
 A person is able to change his or her name by usage in all States and Territories of Australia with the exception of Western Australia, where a person may only change his or her name under the Change of Name Act.

 A person should generally be registered using their preferred name as it is more likely to be used in common usage and on subsequent visits to the agency or establishment.
 The person's preferred name may in fact be their legal (or Medicare card) name.
 The Person name type metadata item (see Comments) can be used to distinguish between the different types of names that may be used by the person.

-The following format may assist with data collection: What is the given name you would like to be known by?
+The following format may assist with data collection:

+What is the given name you would like to be known by?